niell-ion/crossing-docs/docs/crossing_setup.md

 * Using a digital hanging scale/fish scale, weigh the arm in its final installed configuration.

+* Place the scale 10 feet from the center of the arm pivot point.

 * Refer to the counterweight tables located on Page 22 of the W.C.
 Hayes 3597 Series OEM manual - "TABLE OF WEIGHT AND VERTICAL TORQUE VALUES FOR FIBERGLASS AND ALUMINUM/FIBERGLASS GATE ARMS: OBLONG COUNTERWEIGHTS WITH ALUMINUM COUNTERWEIGHT ARMS"

 * Add or remove counterweight plates, checking with scale until proper weight is reached for arm length.